muhme/joomla-branches-tester/README.md

 From your Docker Host system you can test the Joomla Frontend e.g. for Joomla release 5.4 with [http://host.docker.internal:7054](http://host.docker.internal:7054) and the backend [http://host.docker.internal:7054/administrator](http://host.docker.internal:7054/administrator).
-User *ci-admin* and password *joomla-17082005* (Whose birthday is it anyway?) are from Joomla System Tests.
+The Joomla Super User is *ci-admin* with the password *joomla-17082005*.

 For HTTPS add 100 to the port number, e.g. for Joomla 5.4 use [https://host.docker.internal:7154](https://host.docker.internal:7154).